The Limitations of Mail-Order Braces

-Your Choices Are Limited with at-Home Braces
+Your Treatments Are Limited With Mail-Order Braces

-It sounds like a dream come true when you discover the world of at-home orthodontics; however, it can turn out to be more of a nightmare than a dream.
-Right away, your choices are limited.
 Since you’re not seeing an orthodontist face-to-face, you don’t have a lot of options when it comes to your treatment plan and you’re not able to change your treatment path either if you’re not seeing the results that you desire.

 It seems as though you are stuck with what you are given.
 You can’t even choose the orthodontist assigned to you.
 This is the person who is reviewing your file and making the decisions that are affecting your outcome.
 Can you really trust someone you’ve never met with something as important as your smile?